On this page

 Reading this table: India spends Rs 2,857 per capita annually.
 UK spends Rs 2,50,000+ per capita.
 USA spends Rs 10L+ per capita.
 The gap determines everything: India has 0.7 beds per 1000 people; USA has 2.7.
 India has 1 doctor per 850 people; USA has 1 per 390.
 India's healthcare system serves 20x more people with 30x less money.
 Every Indian doctor absorbs the impact of this gap.

-Structural Mechanism 2: How Healthcare Underfunding Compresses Doctor Income
+Q.What Is Structural Mechanism 2: How Healthcare Underfunding Compresses Doctor Income?

 | Spending Level | Hospital Capacity | Patient Load | Doctor Workload | Average Consultation Time | Doctor Income Ceiling | Patient Outcome Quality |